 Educating Children the Way Their Brains are Designed to Learn

 Our academic approach is influenced by some of the major thinkers in psychology - especially humanistic and developmental psychologists such as Carl Rogers, Abraham Maslow, Mary Ainsworth, and Erik Erikson - alongside some innovative thinkers in childrearing and education including Magda Gerber and Janet Lansbury; John and Julie Gottman; and the Montessori, Waldorf, Sudbury, and Reggio Emilia approaches to education.
 We strive to create an environment that embodies diversity, equity, accessibility, inclusion, and belongingness.
 We offer a cutting-edge, one-of-a-kind fusion of these approaches developed by our founder, a developmental psychologist who has spent more than two decades studying and treating children and families with a goal of promoting healthy child development.
-Click here to learn more about The Farris Method's innovative and transformational approach to education.
+Click here to learn more about The Farris Method's innovative and transformational approach to 21st Century learning and "respectful education."

 Our one-of-a-kind academy uses principles of child-directed learning, scaffolding and mentorship, and unschooling to offer flexibility in following children's leads and to teach them in ways that correspond to what their blossoming brains are ready to learn.
 Our academically gifted students receive a personalized curriculum that allows each of them to start at their roots and fly up to their highest potential as a learner and a human being.